Burkina Faso: Compaoré presidency

+In 2000, the constitution was amended to reduce the presidential term to five years and set term limits to two, preventing successive re-election.
+The amendment took effect during the 2005 elections.
+If passed beforehand, it would have prevented Compaoré from being reelected.
+Other presidential candidates challenged the election results.
+But in October 2005, the constitutional council ruled that the amendment would not apply until the end of his second term in office.
+This cleared the way for his candidacy in the 2005 election.
+On 13 November 2005, he was reelected in a landslide.

+In the 2010 presidential election, Compaoré was re-elected.
+Only 1.6 million Burkinabè voted, out of a total population 10 times that size.
+In February 2011, the death of a schoolboy provoked the 2011 Burkinabè protests, a series of popular protests, coupled with a military mutiny and a magistrates' strike, that called for Compaoré's resignation, democratic reforms, higher wages for troops and public servants and economic freedom.
+As a result, governors were replaced and wages for public servants were raised.
+In April 2011, there was an army mutiny; the president named new chiefs of staff, and a curfew was imposed in Ouagadougou.

-Compaoré's government played the role of negotiator in several West-African disputes, including the 2010–11 Ivorian crisis, the Inter-Togolese Dialogue (2007), and the 2012 Malian Crisis.
+Compaoré's government played the role of negotiator in several West-African disputes, including the 2010–2011 Ivorian crisis, the Inter-Togolese Dialogue (2007), and the 2012 Malian Crisis.
+As of 2014, Burkina Faso remained one of the least-developed countries in the world.

-Between February and April 2011, the death of a schoolboy provoked protests throughout the country, coupled with a military mutiny and a magistrates' strike.

-October 2014 protests
+Kafando presidency

-Starting on 28 October 2014 protesters began to march and demonstrate in Ouagadougou against President Blaise Compaoré, who appeared ready to amend the constitution and extend his 27-year rule.
-On 30 October some protesters set fire to the parliament building and took over the national TV headquarters.
+Starting on 28 October 2014 protesters began to march and demonstrate in Ouagadougou against President Compaoré, who appeared ready to amend the constitution and extend his rule.
+On 30 October protesters set fire to the parliament building and took over the national TV headquarters.
 Ouagadougou International Airport closed and MPs suspended the vote on changing the constitution (the change would have allowed Compaoré to stand for re-election in 2015).
 Later in the day, the military dissolved all government institutions and imposed a curfew.

-On 31 October 2014, President Compaoré, facing mounting pressure, resigned after 27 years in office.
+On 31 October 2014, Compaoré resigned.
 Lt.
 Col. Isaac Zida said that he would lead the country during its transitional period before the planned 2015 presidential election, but there were concerns over his close ties to the former president.
 In November 2014 opposition parties, civil-society groups and religious leaders adopted a plan for a transitional authority to guide Burkina Faso to elections.
-Under the plan Michel Kafando became the transitional President of Burkina Faso and Lt.
+Under the plan Michel Kafando became the transitional president and Lt.
 Col. Zida became the acting Prime Minister and Defense Minister.

-2015 coup d'état

-On 16 September 2015, the Regiment of Presidential Security (RSP) seized the country's president and prime minister and then declared the National Council for Democracy the new national government.
+On 16 September 2015, the Regiment of Presidential Security (RSP) carried out a coup d'état, seizing the president and prime minister and then declaring the National Council for Democracy the new national government.
 However, on 22 September 2015, the coup leader, Gilbert Diendéré, apologized and promised to restore civilian government.
 On 23 September 2015 the prime minister and interim president were restored to power.

-November 2015 election

-General elections took place in Burkina Faso on 29 November 2015.
-Roch Marc Christian Kaboré won the election in the first round with 53.5% of the vote, defeating businessman Zéphirin Diabré, who took 29.7%.
-Kaboré was sworn in as president on 29 December 2015.